YoUrDeath27/http_file_server/README.md

 (idk what else to say)

 in the future im planning to implement:
-  - better security
+  - better security (still working on it)
-  - better terminal logging
   - input sanitization and validation (e.g. %20 -> " ")

+  - file search and filtering
   - session management (so you can be connected on multiple devices)
-  - file search and filtering
   - file sharing & public links (or links to directly download)
   - a database config so i dont have to use my current version of storing file data
   - better file metadata